 When you’ve landed on your viable market segments, it’s time to develop segment profiles.
 Segment profiles are very similar to your ideal customer personas but they act as subsets of your main persona – they are detailed descriptions of the people in each segment.

-4. Evaluate the attractiveness of each segment
+4. Evaluate the commercial attractiveness of each segment

 Cross-referencing your findings with available market data and consumer research will help you assess which of your constructed segments can bring in the biggest return on your investment.
 Consider factors like segment size, growth rates, price sensitivity, and brand loyalty.

 With this information, you will be able to evaluate the overall attractiveness of each segment in terms of dollar value.